JasonCheungDev/UnofficialAnilistPlexServer/README.md

 Automatically download your AniList watch list and serve on a Plex Media Server!

 ## Features
-- Automatically pull AniList user's watch list
+- Automatically pull AniList user's watch list (or whatever lists you specify)
 - Automatic qBittorrent torrenting of animes with nyaa
 - Auto-inviter for Plex
 - Local web UI to manage users and animes